cendhu/qemu-delta-transfer/ADD_README.txt

     There will be #iterations cache misses bitmap lines.

+Cache Hits : filename : <VM-name>_cache_hits_log (in current directory)
+    Format of file: same as Cache misses.
+Bit is 1 corresponding to cache hit.
+Otherwise it is 0.

 Dirty bitmap : filename : <VM-name>_dirty_bitmap_log (in current directory)
     Format of file: